 Are these bags worth it?

-For me, the smaller Navigator Tech Organizer is a must-have for any travel, no matter if it’s business or personal.
+These bags were sent to me for review, and not necessarily products I would have known about or picked out otherwise.
+That said, for me the smaller Navigator Tech Organizer is a must-have for any travel, no matter if it’s business or personal.
 And that includes trips to the great outdoors.
 The seemingly quality materials and water-resistant exterior are a bonus and help to justify its $59.99 price tag.
 I really like this case.

 I have mixed feelings about the Navigator Sling 6L.
 While yes, it could be a solid choice for daily commutes to work and is also made to stand up to the elements like rain, the larger size means a much higher cost.
 I appreciate some of the added features, from security and extra pockets to a bonus cardholder on the strap, but it’s still a bit limited for something that costs $129.99.